Membership Management Tools: 8 Software Features to Know

 Software Integration Options

 Hosting varied and disparate systems is a sure-fire way to misplace information, lose track of vital member records, confuse staff, and frustrate members.
 The easiest way to avoid this unfortunate situation is through integration.
-Integration, managed through three magical letters – API – is the process by which different software programs ‘speak’ to each other.
+Integration, through and API is the process by which different software programs ‘speak’ to each other.

 Here are some examples of integrations that help maintain clean data: